sar

 System load average for the past 15 minutes.

--r Report memory utilization statistics.
-The following values are
+Report memory utilization statistics.
+The ALL keyword indicates

 kbmemfree